Putting It All Together (Technically)

 Image: The recommended approach to integrating the Panl server

-In the above diagram, the request hits the front end web/app server, is proxied through to the correct Panl CaFUP which is then handled by a Collection Request Handler.
+In the above diagram, the incoming request hits the front end web/app server, is proxied through to the correct Panl CaFUP which is then handled by a Collection Request Handler.
 The URL path part is decoded and parsed, the query built, sent to the Solr server and the response built and returned.

 Production Readiness